liam2258/BirdsNearYou/README.md

 # BirdsNearYou

 A GIS web application that tracks bird sightings in an area.
-Select any state and see the most recent sightings courtesy of the Ebird orginization
+Select any state and see the most recent sightings courtesy of the Ebird organization

 ## Run Locally